This post may contain affiliate links, please read my Disclosure policy.

 7.Submit your Blog’s URL to Google

-Google is the largest search engine, so you’ll want your blog to be indexed by this engine.
+Google is the largest search engine, so you’ll want your money making blog to be indexed by this engine.
 It directs most of the traffic on the internet, about 65%.
-You don’t need this step to set up the blog, this is done after you’ve WordPress and Bluehost installed.
+You don’t need this step to set up the blog, this is done after you’ve WordPress and hosting installed.

 First, create an account with Google Webmaster tools, Google Console.
 Then submit your new blog to Google using your blog’s url.
 It may take a couple of weeks for your blog to show up on Google because it’s new.
 You can also go into your webmaster account and request the engine to re-crawl your site.

 Second, install Google Analytics.
 This is a powerful tool that gives you information on the people visiting your blog.
 You can use this information to learn about your audience and tailor blog’s campaigns.

 I recommend that you review your Analytics reports a few times a week.
 Check traffic patterns and sources.
 See what’s working, which content is being read.
 This is one way to come up with new, but related content for the future.